General Student Responsibility

 Grade reports are issued at the end of each term.
 Grade reports will not be issued for any student who has outstanding financial or library obligations (items checked out of St. Mary’s library in the student’s name but not returned, plus any library fines).

-download here) for transcripts, which must include the student's date of birth and years of attendance, should be addressed to the Registrar.
+Written, signed requests for transcripts (available for download here), which must include the student’s date of birth and years of attendance, should be addressed to the Registrar.
 Email messages are not acceptable as legal release of records.
 The charge for both official and unofficial transcripts is $5 per transcript.
 Transcripts will not be issued for any student who has failed to fulfill his or her financial or library obligations.

 Concerns and Grievances